 What You Need to Do Before Azure AD and MSOL Modules Retire

 Microsoft has recently been beating the drum about the retirement of the Azure AD PowerShell module and its older Microsoft Online Services (MSOL) counterpart.
 On March 3, the Azure AD team posted in the Microsoft Technical Community to say that they had listened to customer feedback and pushed the termination of support out from the end of June to the end of 2022.
+On September 30, Microsoft set a new retirement date for the Azure AD and MSOL modules for June 30, 2023.
 Things tend to happen around the end of June to align with the end of Microsoft’s financial year and allow everyone to start the new year afresh.

 - Reaffirmation that Microsoft will not retire the Azure AD Graph API on June 30, 2022.
 The Azure AD Graph is the component which underpins the Azure AD and MSOL modules.
 It’s a Graph API built especially for Azure AD before the Microsoft Graph established its position as the common API for Microsoft 365.
 The Azure AD team wants to deprecate their Graph API and embrace the Microsoft Graph, which is the basic reason for the planned deprecation of the Azure AD and MSOL modules.

 - Confirmation that the subset of the cmdlets in the Azure AD and MSOL modules which deal with user licensing will stop working earlier than the rest of the other cmdlets.
 Quite apart from the desire to move to the Microsoft Graph, these cmdlets are affected because Microsoft is moving to a new licensing management platform.
 Originally, the scheduled date for the transition was June 30, 2022.
-Microsoft has pushed the date out eight weeks to August 26, 2022.
+Microsoft pushed the date out eight weeks to August 26, 2022 and now it’s March 31, 2023.
 After this date, license management cmdlets like Get-AzureADSubscribedSKU won’t work.

 - Reconfirmation that the Microsoft Graph PowerShell SDK is the way forward.